-- Q. During the past 12 months, i.e. Oct.
-1st, 2016 to Sept.
-30th, 2017, how many weeks were: - a) working, or with job although not at work (employed)? - b) without work, seeking and available for work (unemployed)? - c) not working, not seeking and not available for work (out of the labour force)? - C. This question is very important since it categorizes respondents into two major groups, those in the labor force (a & b) and those not in the labor force (c).
+- Q. During the past 12 months, i.e. September 28th, 2017 to September 29th, 2018, how many weeks were: - a) working, or with job although not at work (employed)? - b) without work, seeking and available for work (unemployed)? - c) not working, not seeking and not available for work (out of the labour force)? - C. This question is very important since it categorizes respondents into two major groups, those in the labor force (a & b) and those not in the labor force (c).
 The Interviewer needs to pause after asking each question in (a), (b) and (c).
-The past 12 months refers to the 12 months before the week of the interview that is Oct 1st, 2016 to Sept 30th, 2017.
+The past 12 months refers to the 12 months up to and including the reference week that is September 28th, 2017 to September 29th, 2018.
 If a person was on sick leave and/or vacation for a number of weeks, then these weeks fall in category a, working or with job although not at work.
 You must record a response to all three choices, a to c.